-EDP 1314 - Basic Data Processing.
-Designed to acquaint the student with operating the keypunch, sorter, verifer, reproducer, and interpreter.
+- EDP 1314 Basic Data Processing.
+Designed to acquaint the student with operating the keypunch, sorter, verifer, accounting machine, collator, reproducer, and interpreter.
 Introduces functional wiring principles, job design, basic unit record machine operations, and basic forms design.
 This course also introduces the student to a general introduction to the concepts and basic features of electronic computers.
-Four semester hours.

-- EDP 1324 RPG Programming.
+Three lecture and two labs per week.
+Four semester hours. - EDP 1324 RPG Programming.
 The first phase of the course teaches the student computer concepts, terminology, and theory of modern computers.
 The second phase teaches RPG (report program generator) programming language and the 1130 computing system.
 Prerequisite: basic data processing 1314.
 Four semester hours. - EDP 1214 Fortran Programming.
-Gives the student a basic understanding of the numerical solution of problems using the FOTRAN language.
+Gives the student a basic understanding of the numerical solution of problems using the FORTRAN language.
 The emphasis is on carefully selected and highly practical methods for handling a variety of mathematical, statistical and accounting problems.
 Prerequisite: RPG programming 1323.
+Three lecture and two labs per week.
 Four semester hours. - EDP 2123 Systems Design and Development.
 This course is designed to cover the application of systems techniques to the solution of business-data-processing problems.
-The techniques include documentation, written procedures, system flowcharts, coding, forms design, record design, data controls, and file organization.
+The techniques include documentation, written procedure, system flowcharts, coding, forms design, record design, data controls, and file organization.
 Prerequisite: fortran programming 1214.
 Three semester hours. - EDP 2114 Cobol Programming.
-An industry language known for commercial or business data processing applications and has become an essential part of the training of any graduate in computer science, accounting, business administration, etc. Emphasis will be stressed on how to write efficient programs, how COBOL is used effectively in commercial applications and the logical approach necessary to write sophisticated programs.
+An industry language known for commercial or business data processing applications and has become an essential part of the training of any graduate in computer science, accounting, business adminitration, etc. Emphasis will be stressed on how to write efficient programs, how COBOL is used effectively in commercial applications and the logical approach necessary to write sophisticated programs.
 Prerequisite: fortran programming 1214.
+Three lecture and two labs per week.
 Four semester hours.

-DISTRIBUTION AND MARKETING TECHNOLOGY (Jackson County and Jefferson Davis Campuses - Two Year)
+DISTRIBUTION AND MARKETING TECHNOLOGY

+(Jackson County and Jefferson Davis Campuses - Two-Year)

-The Distribution and Marketing Programs offered under this heading are: Sales Management and Fashion Merchandising.
+The distribution and marketing programs offered under this heading are: Sales Management and Fashion Merchandising.
 The programs are designed to meet the needs of the students who plan to enter the marketing field at the mid-management level following two years of college and individuals who are working but wish to enter college to improve their marketing skills.
-The Distribution and Marketing Programs are especially designed for the students who plan a career in businesses which will offer many decision making opportunities and responsibilities.
+The distribution and marketing programs are especially designed for the students who plan a career in businesses which will offer many decision making opportunities and responsibilities.
+Job opportunities available to graduates include Sales Representatives, Assistant Manager, Department Head, Fashion Buyers, Supervisors and other decision making jobs.